 Makes about 32 cookies

-- In a medium bowl, combine the flour, salt, baking soda, and baking powder.
-Stir to combine; set aside.
+- In a shallow bowl, combine the sesame seeds and granulated sugar, and set aside.

 - Scoop the dough using a medium cookie scoop (about 2 tablespoons), and roll into balls.
 They should be about the size of ping pong balls.
 Roll the balls in the sesame seed-sugar mixture and place on the prepared baking sheets about 2-inches apart.

 - Bake until the cookies are lightly golden around the edges, about 12 minutes.

 - Remove from the oven and immediately place 3 chocolate chunks in each cookie, pressing them in lightly.
 Transfer to a cooling rack to cool.